medic/cht-docs/content/en/apps/reference/app-settings/transitions.md

 {{% alert title="Note" %}}
-When muting events are processed both on the client and on the server, there is no guarantee that the state of the database will be the same between the two processing events.
+When muting events are processed both client-side and server-side, there is no guarantee that the state of the database will be the same between the two processing events.
 Some possible cases where the data is changed in significant ways, that will affect the final muting state are:
 - updated muting settings between client and server processing of the same report / contact
 - editing the muting/unmuting reports before they are synced, but after the transition ran locally, that either change the target contact or change the validity of the report
 - deleting muting/unmuting reports before they are synced